The 420 Origin Story: How April 20th Became a Cannabis Celebration Day

 Smoker or not, we’re all aware of 420, the unofficial holiday where everything cannabis is celebrated.
 But have you ever stopped to think about how your fav day came to be?
-Settle in, because we’re going back in time to discover the origin of 420.
+Settle in, because we’re going back in time to discover the history of 420.

 420 Speculation